lbryio/lbry.com/content/news/84-jinglebells.md

 ---
 Another month, another holiday.
 And not just any holiday… this one has theme songs.

-So, to expand your Christmas music pallet, we bring you: [*Jingle Bell Rocks*](lbry://jinglebellrocks).
+So, to expand your Christmas music palette, we bring you: [*Jingle Bell Rocks*](lbry://jinglebellrocks).

 The seedy underbelly of the Christmas music world is your ticket to freedom from dreadful, ear-splitting Christmas tropes of old.
 You don’t have to suffer!
 There is a better song out there!